EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 Why Zephyr?
 -----------

 The Linux Foundation, backed by companies like Linaro, Intel, ST, and NXP are spearheading Zephyr development.
 Zephyr is released under Open Source Apache license, needless to say, MIT and Apache are some of the most desirable licenses for Free and Open Source Software (FOSS) as they don't pose much regulation.
-This means you can use it on pretty much any commercial product without having to worry about licensing related implications.
+This means you can use it on, pretty much any commercial product without having to worry about licensing related implications.

 Zephyr is being developed by the Linux developer community.
 So the source code organization is very well done and resembles the Linux kernel source tree in a lot of sense.
-The make system has been adopted from the Linux kernel, it kind of makes you feel at home.
+The make system has been adopted from the Linux kernel, it kind off makes you feel at home.

 I have used [FreeRTOS][freertos] in the past, and during my initial days, have had great difficulty in locating where a given module fell ie., it wasn't very intuitive to begin with.
 Also, it had the macro soup (#ifdefs literally everywhere) issue that Zephyr doesn't (currently) suffer.